robbie-webbe/stonks_alerts/README.md

     * Fit to spectrum with nH 0.67 x 10^22 and kT 1.00keV.
     * Estimated luminosity 8.864 x 10^32 erg/s at 5.76kpc.
     * Need to check pervious observation to constrain change in luminosity/spectrum.
+    * Not possible to create reliable source and background for previous observation.
+No further actions possible.

 + Source 11 - PN.
 Caution - Possible read-out line contamination.
 Screenshot, lightcurve, and spectra created.
     * First X-ray Detection?
 N. SIMBAD?
 N.